 Data management (performance) can be measured at different levels of abstraction:

-- A set of data management capabilities
+A set of data management capabilities

-- A particular data management capability and its dimensions.
+A particular data management capability and its dimensions.

-We offer the 7-step approach as shown in Figure 5.
+We offer the 7-step approach, as shown in Figure 5.

 Specify key stakeholders and their concerns.

 Data management capability has different stakeholders.
 Their concerns regarding data and their viewpoints on the success of data management vary.

-- Identify data management value propositions.
+Identify data management value propositions.

 Assess the viewpoint per stakeholder group.

-Effectiveness, revenue/cost contribution, coverage, and business criticality reflect viewpoints of different stakeholders.
+Effectiveness, revenue/cost contribution, coverage, and business criticality reflect the viewpoints of different stakeholders.
 We have discussed these viewpoints earlier in the article.

-- Apply the heat-map methodology.
+Apply the heat-map methodology.

 The methodology is promoted by The Open Group and supports the measurement of different performance types.
 In figure 6, you can see an example of performance measurement of the data quality capability.

-The level of performance is represented in different colours.
+The level of performance is represented in different colors.
 The basic colors shown here are green, yellow, and red.
 For each level of performance, colors will have different meanings.
 Each company should design its own set of maturity levels and corresponding colors.

-- Design and implement KPIs.
+Design and implement KPIs.

-- Perform monitoring and GAP analysis
+Perform monitoring and GAP analysis.

 When the system of KPIs is developed, the last step is to set up the system of monitoring and measuring KPIs.